Institutes Guide

 Submission Deadline* | Registration Opens | Payment Deadline | Consent Program Application Deadline | Enrollment/Refund Deadline |

-We ask that all new and existing program proposals be submitted by October 15, 2022.
+We ask that all new and existing program proposals be submitted by Novemeber 15, 2024.
 Please read and review the instructions for the proposal, as well as the proposal itself, prior to starting the survey.
-Summer 2023 Institute Proposal survey links can be found below.
-For questions, please contact Shannon Laverty, Associate Director, Academic Planning and Analysis, slaverty@summer.ucla.edu.
+Summer 2025 Institute Proposal survey links will be posted in September.
+For questions, please contact Shannon Beiswenger, Associate Director, Academic Planning and Analysis, slaverty@summer.ucla.edu.

 General program information provided via the program proposal survey: